 2. Effective management: Even the best employees cannot perform effectively without the presence of a proper support and supervision system.
-A great manager is another important productivity factor.
+A great manager is another important factor.
 Leaders define the direction, goals, roles and purposes of the workforce and also prioritise them.
 They are also instrumental in providing the much needed tools and resources for employee development.
-HR must step in when they find that managers are the weak link in ensuring productivity and try to develop great managers.
+HR must step in when they find that managers are the weak link in ensuring efficiency and try to develop great managers.

 3. Performance metrics: Having an effective system for measuring and reporting processes and performance aids in reinforcing individual and team goals.
 Proper feedback and results help in achieving continuous improvement.

 4. Effective rewards: Coupling performance and goals directly with monetary and non-monetary benefits can play a major role in ensuring high employee productivity.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse the definition and meaning of more similar terms.
 The Management Dictionary covers over 2000 business concepts from 5 categories.